ponylang/rfcs/text/0000-network-errors-handling.md

 * `SocketConnRefused` - no-one listening on the remote address
 * `SocketNetUnreach` - no routing to remote host
 * `SocketTimeout` - timeout while attempting connection
+* `SocketError` - other socket error not listed above

 2. Add private `_errno` field of `SocketErrNo` type into `TCPConnection`, `UDPSocket` and `TCPListener`.
 On failure, set